psantos9/leanix-custom-report-tutorial-03/TUTORIAL.md

 ### Setting up the report configuration workflow
 We want to allow the user to select the factsheet type to be analyzed by the report.
-For that, we'll implement a **"Report Configuration"** button that triggers a modal presenting to the user a dropdown list of all factsheet types available in the workspace.
+For that, we will be using the standard **"Settings"** button enabled by the [showConfigure ](https://leanix.github.io/leanix-reporting/interfaces/lxr.reportconfiguration.html#menuactions) flag in the report [configuration](https://leanix.github.io/leanix-reporting/interfaces/lxr.reportconfiguration.html).
+This **"Settings"** button will trigger a callback that opens a modal containing a dropdown list of all factsheet types available in the workspace.

 We start by editing the *index.js* file and declare the following state variables and methods:
 ```javascript